Crime Prevention Tips

 Do not leave notes on your door announcing no one is at home.

 When leaving for a holiday or vacation, do not pack your car the night before.
-It only becomes a more attractive target for the thief.
+It only becomes a more attractive target for a thief.

 Do not place decals on your door that have your name on them.

-Never prop locked or latched doors.
+Never prop open a locked or latched doors.
 If you find a door propped open, close it.